GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/solitary_shoaling_grilli/README.md

 ![Figure 1: Initial condition](FIXME)

 The model is compared with observations at gauge 0 (which is used to temporally align the model and data) and gauges 1, 3, 5, 7, 9.
-The model reasonably reproduces the observations.
+The model reasonably reproduces the observations, with a slightly early arrival at gauges on the slope, similarly to results in Filippini et al. (2015) using Boussinesq models in flux form.

 ![Figure 2: Model vs observations](FIXME)